 Managing Inadvertent Doping Risks

 All banned substances and methods in code-compliant sports are outlined in the Prohibited List, which is updated at the beginning of every calendar year, but may also be updated throughout the year.
-As of 1st January, WADA has released an updated version of the Prohibited List for 2016.
+As of 1st January, WADA has released an updated version of the Prohibited List.
 Please find details of these changes here.

 Understand the Importance of Checking Medications